StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Cram e r-type comparison bounds for Gaussian maxima

 is not converging to zero as $d$ goes to infinity even if the corresponding $\Delta_0$ is 1 but $\discon=2$.

-Compared with Theorem \ref{thm:ccb_max}, the above theorem provides a sharper comparison bound for large $\discon$ and small $\zerodiff$.
-The two theorems together describe a interesting phase transition phenomenon, i.e., the dependence on $\bSigma^U-\bSigma^V$ of the Cram\'{e}r-type comparison bound exhibits a difference behavior in the regime of large $\discon$ and small $\zerodiff$ versus the regime of small $\maxdiff$.

 The proof of Theorem \ref{thm:ccb_sparse_unitvar} can be found in Appendix \ref{app:pf:thm:ccb_sparse_unitvar}.
 Our main technical innovation is to establish a new type of anti-concentration bound for ``derivatives" of Gaussian maxima.
-Since both the indicator function and maximum function are discontinuous, we follows the idea of using smoothing approximation as in the proof of Theorem \ref{thm:ccb_max}, specifically, we bound the following term

-where $\varphi$ is the same approximation function of the indicator of $\ell_{\infty}$ norm with certain smoothing parameter $\beta$.
-Note that $\EEE[\Indrbr{t-\epsilon \le ||W(s)||_{\infty}\le t +\epsilon} ]$ is the anti-concentration bound for Gaussian maxima \citep{chernozhukov2014anti}.
-A non-uniform version is also established in \citet{arun2018cram}. \eqref{eq:varphi_anti} can be viewed as the anti-concentration bound on the second order partial derivatives of the smooth approximation function.
-When deriving the comparison bound in terms of $\ell_0$ norm difference, we have to deal with such terms as \eqref{eq:varphi_anti} when $\sigma^U_{jk}\ne \sigma^V_{jk}$.
-We show \eqref{eq:varphi_anti} can be controlled as
+Different from the anti-concentration inequalities in \cite{chernozhukov2014anti} bounding the maxima of Slepian interpolation $\EEE[\Indrbr{t-\epsilon \le ||W(s)||_{\infty}\le t +\epsilon} ]$, we are able to further bound its derivatives:

+where $\varphi$ is the some smooth approximation of the maxima with the parameter $\beta$ measuring the level of approximation.
 The above anti-concentration bound is non-uniform and has only a logarithm dependence on the dimension $d$.
-It provides a relatively sharp characterization when $t$ is large and the Gaussian graphical model is not highly connected (i.e., the number of connected components $\discon$ being large).
+It provides a relatively sharp characterization when $t$ is large and the graph is not highly connected (i.e., $\discon$ is large).